kestra-io/docs/content/docs/expressions/index.md

 ### Macros

-Macros are lightweight and re-usable template fragments.
-A macro is defined via the [macro](./06.tag.md#macro) tag:
+Macros are lightweight, re-usable templates that you can leverage to build custom functions:

 ```twig
 {% macro input(type, name) %}